itsmattreilly/matt-reilly/content/about/main/index.md

   You can find me working within the Logistics Division at Conagra Brands as a data analyst.

   I love being able to utilize the power of data to drive better business decisions & provide clearer insights.

+  Outside of the office, I love traveling, all things coffee, and thrifting.

 show_outro: false
 outro: |